UoM-ResPlat-DevOps/SpartanAdvanced/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 1: File Manipulation Commands cont...
 * A variation on the `paste` command is the `join` command.
 Like paste, `join` will take two files and combine the fields.
-Unlike `paste` however `join` will only do if there is a common field.
+Unlike `paste` however `join` will only operate if there is a common field.
 The common field however is only included once in the standard output.
 * Very handy for combining tables with a common field!
 -- *Slide End* --